If you’re trying to drive book sales, running ad campaigns is a great way to reach both existing fans and new readers.

 Maximize CTR and minimize CPC

 There are a few different ways to measure the effectiveness of your ad campaigns.
-Some advertisers are primarily focused on a high click-through-rate (CTR) and a profitable cost per click (CPC).
+Some advertisers are primarily focused on a high click-through rate (CTR) and a profitable cost per click (CPC).

-I’m very sales-driven (I’m the Director of Digital Sales…so I should be!), so I’m 100% about looking at the numbers to determine whether an advertising strategy is working.
+I’m very sales-driven (I’m the Director of Digital Sales… so I should be!), so I’m 100% about looking at the numbers to determine whether an advertising strategy is working.
 Of course, I’m also a marketer, so I know that not every impression or click will result in someone buying a book.
 It’s about getting in front of consumers and breaking through the noise — again and again — so that they eventually do buy their copies.

-So, aside from just the sales numbers, the click through rate is very important to me.
+So, aside from just the sales numbers, the click-through rate is very important to me.
 If people are clicking through, I know that my ad creative is effective… and that if nothing else, they’ve noticed the book — so if they didn’t buy it this time, they might buy it next time they see it — whether it’s on social media, an online ad, a print ad, or face-out in a store.

 —Alex Nicolajsen, Director of Social Media & Digital Sales at Kensington Publishing Corp.

-Track actual sales
+Track book sales

 BookBub readers are worth a higher CPC